stackitcloud/terraform-provider-stackit/docs/guides/vault_secrets_manager.md

 ### Note

-This example can be adapted for various resources within the provider by replacing the DNS zone with the appropriate resource and associated variables.
+This example can be adapted for various resources within the provider by replacing the Argus Monitoring Grafana password with the appropriate resource and associated variables.